Please introduce yourself a little:

 Women in horror have made great strides, but it’s clear that a lot of work is still needed to make it a most inclusive genre.
 To you, what is the importance of a movement like Women in Horror Month?

-What would you tell an up-and-coming creative in the world of horror who sees that being a woman/identifying as a women as something that makes it so much more difficult at times?
+What would you tell an up-and-coming creative in the world of horror who sees being a woman as something that makes it so much more difficult at times?

 What are your favorite bits of helpful advice that you have received about your work or your field?